 7 Emerging Real Estate Trends to Watch in 2022

 In today’s feature, we’ll break down a few trends you should expect to see in the world of real estate in 2022.
-If you plan to buy a house or lease space for your company next year, this article will give you an idea of what to expect.
+If you plan to learn how to invest in real estate, this article will give you an idea of what to expect.

 Climate change is a concern that is dear to the hearts of many, more so the millennials.
 This category of the population is now at the stage of their lives where they rent homes and take out mortgages.
 Since they are dedicated to sustainable living, they want to live in homes that use green energy and are more energy-efficient.

 If you’re a property owner, you will need to replace old appliances with newer models.
 You will also need to ensure your building is properly insulated.
 Remember, residential buildings contribute immensely to global warming, and millennials want no part in that.
 Many tenants will also be geared toward homes with electric vehicle chargers.

 Higher demand for multi-family buildings: Real Estate Trends to Watch in 2022